 Read the Feb report →Alexi, Counsel Stack, Midpage, ChatGPT · 200 research questions

-In April 2025, the AI Agents x Law workshop at Stanford FutureLaw explored contract terms for agentic transactions, authenticated delegation, and legal frameworks for AI agents.
-That work provides important context for this new focus on evaluation.
+Explored contract terms for agentic transactions, authenticated delegation, and legal frameworks for AI agents.
+That work provides important context for the continuing focus on AI agents in law.